 - Serve and enjoy!

-This recipe comes together very quickly for dinner if you plan ahead to soak the chickpeas overnight, or use canned chickpeas.
+This recipe comes together very quickly for dinner if you plan ahead to soak the chickpeas overnight.
 The dressing can be made 24hrs in advance as well and all the veggies can be chopped and prepped up to 24hrs in advance.
 When it's cooking time, all you have to to do is prepare falafel and assemble!
 See log post for notes on freezing the pre-cooked falafel.

 Serving Size:3 Falafel